borgbackup/borg/docs/faq.rst

   recovered.

 ``keys`` subdirectory
-  In this directory all your repository keyfiles are stored.
+  All your borg keyfile keys are stored in this directory.
+Please note that borg repokey keys are stored inside the repository.
 You MUST make sure to have an independent backup of these keyfiles, otherwise you cannot access your backups anymore if you lose them.
 You also MUST keep these files secret; everyone who gains access to your repository and has the corresponding keyfile (and the key passphrase) can extract it.